Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/9_WIFI_Web_Server.rst

 Next, we download the code to Freenove_ESP32_Display to test.
 Open **"Sketch_09.1_WiFi_Web_Servers_LED"** folder under **"Freenove_ESP32_Display\\Sketch"** and double-click **"Sketch_09.1_WiFi_Web_Servers_LED.ino"**.

-:red:`Important Note: Before upload the code, please ensure that the Wi-Fi SSID and Password are correctly configured in the code, and that the Wi-Fi network to connect is 2.4GHz.`
+:combo:`red font-bolder:Important Note: Before upload the code, please ensure that the Wi-Fi SSID and Password are correctly configured in the code, and that the Wi-Fi network to connect is 2.4GHz.`

 .. code-block:: c
     :linenos: